ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 In a final step, you clean up the resources created in the recovery region.

-> Note that the application is recovered into the _paired region_ of the region in which the application is deployed.
+> Note: the application is recovered into the _paired region_ of the region in which the application is deployed.
 For more information, see [Azure paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions).

 Recovering a SaaS app with its many components into another region needs careful orchestration.
 You need to:
-* Provision servers and pools in the recovery region to reserve capacity for existing tenants and allow new tenants to be provisioned
+* Provision servers and pools in the recovery region to reserve capacity for new and existing tenants
 * Deploy the app in the recovery region and enable it to continue provisioning new tenants
 * Restore tenant databases across all elastic pools in parallel to ensure maximum throughput
 * Submit restore requests in batches to avoid service throttling limits